The Post Office Girl: Reception

 Lorna Bradbury of The Daily Telegraph wrote in 2009: "The Post Office Girl is a fine novel – and an excellent place to start if you are new to this great Austrian novelist.
 It is a powerful social history, describing in moving detail the social impact of the First World War, and the extreme poverty in which so many people were forced to live. ...
 Zweig succeeded in taking the most complex concepts of psychoanalysis and bringing them vividly to life."
 John Banville reviewed the book in The Guardian: "The Post Office Girl is fierce, sad, moving and, ultimately, frightening.
 True, it is over-written – Simenon would have done it better, in half the space – but it is also hypnotic in its downward spiral into tragedy."

 In popular culture

-Wes Anderson admitted to basing The Grand Budapest Hotel on The Post Office Girl and Beware of Pity.
+Wes Anderson based The Grand Budapest Hotel on The Post Office Girl and Beware of Pity.